ELCI-Linux/Marina/README.md

 # Marina AI 🧠

 Welcome to Marina, an advanced agentic intelligence framework designed to bring cutting-edge AI capabilities to your desktop.
 Marina is not just a single application but a comprehensive ecosystem of interconnected modules that provide a seamless and intelligent user experience.
+**
+WARNING:**
+Marina is an experimental projectand is subject to ongoing development.
+This repo is a development build and not reflective of the finished product.

 ## 🌟 Core Features